 Keirston R. Woods is a shareholder in Bryant Miller Olive’s Washington, D.C. office where she practices in the public finance, real estate, affordable housing, new markets tax credits, public private partnerships and corporate trust and default departments of the firm.
-Ms. Woods has facilitated, structured and documented nearly 200 transactions in connection with nearly $15 billion of revenue and general obligation, tax-exempt and taxable municipal financings as lead or second chair counsel to issuers, underwriters, banks, trustees and conduit borrowers.
+Ms. Woods has facilitated, structured and documented over 250 transactions in connection with nearly $20 billion of revenue and general obligation, tax-exempt and taxable municipal financings as lead or second chair counsel to issuers, underwriters, banks, trustees and conduit borrowers.
 Such transactions include the financing and refinancing of the following project types: affordable housing (multi- and single family), college and university, convention center, historic theatre, hospital, K-12, manufacturing, pollution control, prisons, student housing, transportation, water and sewer and various other community development projects.

 Previously focusing in bankruptcy and general commercial law, she has practiced in both the transactional and litigation practice areas.
 Ms. Woods has extensive experience structuring and negotiating complex transactions, and drafting and reviewing contracts, agreements, and legislation, among other matters.
 She has also provided legal advice regarding real estate transactions, lending, and financing, as well as federal, state and local compliance issues.
 Additionally, she has handled litigation for private and commercial clients and served as Associate General Counsel to the Housing Authority of Prince George’s County, Maryland.

 After receiving an A.B. degree in both Political Science and Sociology from Duke University in May 2000, Ms. Woods earned her J.D. in May 2003 from the George Washington University Law School.
 Ms. Woods is admitted to practice before the federal and state courts of Maryland and the District of Columbia.